flan/staticdhcpd/libpydhcpserver/doc/api/index.rst

 Public API
 ----------
-Building a DHCP server is relatively straightforward: a request packet is received and analysed, then a response packet is emitted.
-Between the :doc:`types <../types>` *libpydhcpserver* provides (which include an object-oriented packet interface) and the :class:`DHCPServer <dhcp.DHCPServer>` class described below.
+The core operation of a DHCP server is relatively straightforward: a request packet is received and analysed, then a response packet is emitted.
+Between the :doc:`types <../types/index>` *libpydhcpserver* provides (which include an object-oriented packet interface) and the :class:`DHCPServer <dhcp.DHCPServer>` class described below, all that's left for you to do is customising the analysis part.

 Constants
 +++++++++